 Try a walking tour of the Montmartre district, where artists such as Picasso and Van Gogh worked.
 While in Montmartre, visit the Sacré-Coeur (Sacred Heart).
-This pristine, white-stone church was proposed as a memorial to the soldiers killed in the Franco-Prussian War of 1870, but was not completed until the end of World War I. The church features one of the world's largest mosaics, which depicts Christ with outstretched arms, and a massive 19-ton church bell.
-Sit on the steps outside the church for wonderful views of the city, maybe joining in the singing with other visitors enjoying a relaxing moment, and absorb the Parisienne joie de vivre (joy of life).
+This pristine, white-stone church features one of the world's largest mosaics, which depicts Christ with outstretched arms, and a massive 19-ton church bell.
+Sit on the steps outside the church for wonderful views of the city to absorb the Parisienne joie de vivre (joy of life).

 Place des Vosges/Marais District

-A few blocks from the famous Bastille Square, this charming area is full of historical buildings and art and shopping possibilities: visit the Picasso Museum, or the Victor Hugo House to learn more about the author of Les Misérables, and the Hunchback of Notre Dame, also the Carnavalet Museum dedicated to the history of Paris.
+A few blocks from the famous Bastille Square, this charming area is full of historical buildings and art and shopping possibilities.
+Visit the Picasso Museum, or the Victor Hugo House to learn more about the author of Les Misérables, and the Hunchback of Notre Dame.
+And stroll through the Carnavalet museum for the history of Paris, past and present.

 Shakespeare and Company Bookstore

-In the Roaring 20s, the quirky bookstore on the Bohemian Left Bank was the meeting place for some of literature's greats, like Hemingway, Fitzgerald and Joyce to name a few.
-It continues to serve as a cultural magnet for struggling writers and visitors alike.
-You can cross the river and reach the "Ile de la Cité " to admire the beautiful stained glass windows on the first floor of the Sainte Chapelle.
+In the Roaring 20s, this quirky bookstore on the Bohemian Left Bank was the meeting place for some of literature's greats, like Hemingway, Fitzgerald and Joyce to name a few (currently open only in the afternoon).

 Markets and Specialties